CO Background Check: Colorado Records (Search Official Database)

 Each website will usually have a link to access its online services, which includes a way to search for records and make records requests online.
 In most cases, this is the easiest and quickest way to access public records.

-If the county doesn’t have an online search option, there should be information about making records requests by mail or in-person, including links to the various forms required for a particular search.
+If the county doesn’t have an online search option, there should be information about making records requests by mail or in person, including links to the various forms required for a particular search.

 Step 3: Search Documents and Request Records

-Once the online document search website has been located, simply follow on-screen prompts to perform the search.
+Once the online document search website has been located, simply follow the on-screen prompts to perform the search.
 The name of the individual and/or the type of document being searched will be needed to perform the search.

 Results should be available instantly but obtaining a copy of the document usually requires a small fee.